ToothlessRider/Leetcode-Problems/Coding_notes.md

 ### Approach
 Simple approach where you maintain three index values for each individual prime that has to be multiplied with the previous smallest ugly number to get the new ugly number ( to generate the array in a sorted order )
+1. When you find the minimum value out of the three then you increment only the index related to that and then recheck the minimum calculated from those.
+2.

 ### Python Code
 ```python